WURFL/wurfl-cloud-client-php/README.md

 built in one (`src/sutoload.php`).

 #### Proxy Server Configuration
-The `Curl` and `Guzzle` HTTP Clients support a proxy server configuration via the `setProxy()` method:
+The `FileGetContents`, `Curl` and `Guzzle` HTTP Clients support a proxy server configuration via the `setProxy()` method:

 ```php